 Restrictions on home building in the UK are tight, and are often blamed for making housing in the UK more expensive, cramped and lower quality than in other developed countries (Hilber & Schöni, 2016).
 Decisions around house building in England fall under the responsibility of 393 Local Planning Authorities (LPAs).
 These LPAs often align with Local Authority Districts, but also include, for instance, national park authorities.
 Decisions are made by local elected representatives, whose existing voters will typically see many more of costs from greater development (such as congestion and reduced access to green spaces) than the benefits, giving them an incentive to be conservative.
 Decisions are also typically made on a largely case-by-case basis, rather than LPAs pre-specifying criteria required for approval (as in other countries where 'zoning' of areas for certain development types is more common), adding unpredictability to the planning process.
 In addition, because the costs of administering planning policy are often large, there are often delays in processing applications (Meen & Whitehead, 2020).

 Specific regulations also apply to broad areas of English countryside, including national parks, areas of outstanding national beauty, sites of special scientific interest and to designated land surrounding major cities known as 'Green Belt'.
 The Green Belt is aimed at containing urban sprawl and preventing neighbouring urban areas from merging.
 New building in these areas is considered inappropriate unless for uses that "preserve the openness of the Green Belt", such agriculture, indoor or outdoor recreation, cemeteries, and allotments (Ministry of Housing, Communities and Local Government (2021)).
-There are exceptions for the redevelopment of previously developed land and limited affordable housing developed.
+There are exceptions for the redevelopment of previously developed land and limited affordable housing development.
+Figure 1 shows the share of each MSOA covered by Green Belt.
+The largest area of Green Belt is around London, which accounts for around one third of the total Green Belt in the country (Meen & Whitehead, 2020).
+Koster (2024) finds, using a quantitative spatial model, that the Green Belt reduces housing supply and raises prices in major English cities by 5-20% (but also that it associated with positive overall welfare effects because it generates local amenities).